AryamanIIT20/Medical_Image_Analysis_Term_Project/README.md

 Spleen: 240-255 <br>
 These were converted to integer labels in $[0,1,...4]$, 4 representing the background class
 #### Images
-DICOM images were scaled to uint8 representation
+DICOM images were scaled to uint8 representation <br>

+The dataset is public at https://zenodo.org/records/3431873 <br>
+The preprocessed dataset is available at https://drive.google.com/drive/folders/1JMtJm5mNArOx4_WUlrRXp5xUXaJq-_IH?usp=sharing <br>